+

 This page covers Couchbase’s traditional Analytics Service, for long-running queries.
 A separate, as-a-service offering — Capella columnar — offers real-time analytics.

-SDKs for Capella Columnar — Couchbase’s analytical database (RT-OLAP) for real time apps and operational intelligence — are in development, and will be arriving first for the Java, Node.js, and Python platforms.
+SDKs for Capella Columnar — Couchbase’s analytical database (RT-OLAP) for real time apps and operational intelligence — are available for the Java, Node.js, and Python platforms.
+See the Capella Columnar SDK pages for more information.

 For complex and long-running queries, involving large ad hoc join, set, aggregation, and grouping operations, Couchbase Data Platform offers the Couchbase Analytics Service (CBAS).
 This is the analytic counterpart to our operational data focussed Query Service.